uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.3-Serial_Console.md

 ## 1.1 Test Hardware

-This implementation will explore setting up the console on the Arduino Sense board.
+This implementation will explore setting up the console on the Particle Argon.

-* Arduino Sense Board
+* Particle Argon

-* mUSB Cable
+* 2 x mUSB Cable

+* Segger J-Link EDU mini

-**This implementation is valid for Zephyr RTOS Version 2.7.XX**
+**This implementation is valid for Zephyr RTOS Version 3.0.XX**

 ## 1.2.
 Prerequisites